 #4: False employment records

-Another issue with SSN theft is that people may attempt to use your Social Security Number to get a job or pass a background check.
+Another common practice with SSN theft is the perpetrator using your Social Security number to get a job or pass a background check.
 Thankfully, any earnings will show up on your personal statement.

 #5: Correspondence from the IRS